Transformation Double Categories Associated to 2-Group Actions: 2-Groups and 2-Group Actions on a Category

 The theorem alluded to above asserts that any strict 2-group is equivalent to one of this form.
 We will usually assume that any 2-group we use from now on is presented by a crossed module, and use the corresponding notation for explicit calculations.

 The structure of a category which lies behind the definition of a crossed module is somewhat disguised.
 Much of it is included in the fact that $G$ and $H$ are groups.
-The explicit action of $G$ on $H$ captures the notion of whiskering, remarked upon above, and together with the ``boundary'' map $\partial$ determines the source and target structure maps for the categorical group.
+The explicit action of $G$ on $H$ captures the notion of whiskering, remarked upon above, and the projection onto the first factor, together with the ``boundary'' map $\partial$, determines the source and target structure maps for the categorical group.
 However, for example, the vertical composition of 2-morphisms is not explicitly mentioned.
-As we remarked above, this composition is closely related to the horizontal composition of 2-morphisms via the Eckmann-Hilton argument.
-We will not, however, give the full details here of how it and other categorical group structures can be reconstructed from a crossed module, as these are well recorded elsewhere.
+Full details of how it and other categorical group structures can be reconstructed from a crossed module are well recorded elsewhere.